How to Adjust Your Guitar's Truss Rod for Optimal Playability

 How to Make a Truss Rod Adjustment

-2. Locate the truss rod adjustment point: The adjustment point is typically located near the guitar’s headstock.
+2. Locate the truss rod adjustment point: The adjustment point is typically near the guitar’s headstock.
 You may need to remove a cover or access panel to find it.

 4. Recheck the neck relief and action: After each adjustment, retune the guitar and check the neck relief and action.
 Repeat the process until you achieve the desired results.